chirag-jethvaa/Chatbot/data/nlu.md

 - Placement scenario in [management](field)
 - Placement info for [civil](course:cl) students

+##intent: placement_info_companies
+- What are the companies visits for placement at charusat
+- Which are the companies visits for placement
+- What are the companies come for placement at charusat
+- Which companies visists for placement
+- visiting companies for placement at charusat
+- Which prestigious companies visits for placement at charusat
+- Companies visiting for placement

 ## intent: why_charusat
 - Why should I take admission in CHARUSAT